hey-jude/chorus/components/visEngine/app/assets/javascripts/vis_engine/README.md

-This directory contains logic for a JavaScript bundle that bridges the gap between Node modules and the Rails asset pipeline.
+This directory contains logic for a JavaScript bundle that bridges the gap between Chiasm NodeJS modules and the Rails asset pipeline.

 To generate the bundle, run